lekha2000/Stramark_Training/Basics Express/README.md

     Open the Basics Express folder in VS Code

+    Open SQL and perform the Connectio
+        server : 192.168.171.36
+        Database : 3316
+        driver : msnodesqlv8

     Right Click Home.html file and open in default browser.

     Home Page will open, which Tell's about me i.e, Qualification, schooling, Favourite Stuff etc.